 The relationship guide will be most useful for those who recognize their pattern of behavior and the pattern of the people with whom they are involved.
-If your pattern or somebody else's pattern is still unclear to you, our inner family consultants can guide you, so you can fully benefit from the information presented in this section.1
+If your pattern or somebody else's pattern is still unclear to you, our inner family consultants can guide you, so you can fully benefit from the information presented in this section.
+Find out more at www.innerfamilyarchetypes.com